dgrmunch/Sarvamnaya-Oral-Tradition-Archive-Tools/README.md

 ### Description:
 ------------

-This deposit is part of a larger initiative to preserve and provide open access to the oral teachings, discourses, and interviews conducted by Dr. Staneshwar Timalsina.
-The source content is originally published on the Vimarsha Foundation YouTube channel.
-This version has been downloaded, converted to a preservation format, and deposited in Zenodo for long-term archival and scholarly citation.
+This is an initiative to preserve and provide open access to the Sarvāmnāya Oral Tradition as well as related talks and interviews originally published on the Vimarsha Foundation YouTube channel.
+A variety of video materials have been downloaded, processed, and deposited in Zenodo for long-term archival and scholarly citation.

-The content focuses on Tantric traditions, South Asian philosophy, and the metaphysical frameworks of the Sarvāmnāya Śaiva systems.
+* The content focuses on Tantric practices and philosophy within the framework of the Sarvāmnāya Saṃpradāya.

-DOI and citation information is provided with each file.
+* DOI and citation information is provided with each file.

-If you use this material in academic or creative work, please cite the Zenodo record and acknowledge Dr. Staneshwar Timalsina and the Vimarsha Foundation.
+* If you use this material in academic or creative work, please cite the Zenodo record and acknowledge accordingly Āchāryaji Staneshwar Timalsina and the Vimarsha Foundation.

-Here is a complete and precise `README.md` file for the Sarvāmnāya Oral Tradition Archive Tools project, based strictly on the actual contents of the repository:

----

 # 🕉️ The Sarvāmnāya Oral Tradition Archive: Tools

-A reproducible digital pipeline for archiving oral transmissions from the Vimarsha Foundation’s YouTube channel into Zenodo, forming a searchable, citable, and preservation-ready repository for the Sarvāmnāya Tantric tradition.
+This code base includes a reproducible digital pipeline for archiving oral transmissions from the Vimarsha Foundation’s YouTube channel into Zenodo, forming a searchable, citable, and preservation-ready repository for the Sarvāmnāya Tantric tradition.

 ---